OfficeDev/Microsoft-Teams-Samples/samples/tab-request-approval/nodejs/Readme.md

 - nodejs
 extensions:
 contentType: samples
-createdDate: "06-10-2021 01:48:56"
+createdDate: "26-11-2021 14:00:00"
 ---

 # Tab request approval with activity feed notification.

 This sample shows a feature where:
-1)Requester: Can request for any task to the manager by sending activity feed notification and can see his request status.
+1. Requester : Can request for any task approval from manager by sending activity feed notification and can see his request status.
-2)Manager : Can see the list of pending request with him on the click of activity feed notification and can approve or reject the request.
+2. Manager : Can see the pending approval request raised by user on the click of activity feed notification and can approve or reject the request.

 User Persona:

-- Send request to the manger for task.
+- Send request to the manger for task approval.

 ![Request from user](Images/TaskRequest.png)